 At York, academics are the first priority.
 Courses are offered at varying levels of rigor to meet the academic needs of all students.
-Students can move up or down levels, if the need arises.
+Students can move up or down levels at the end of a semester.
+Work with your counselor to determine what courses are available if you need to switch.